kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 1 - Don't swap horses in crossing a stream
 A function that swaps the values of two integers.
 Store the first variable in a temporary variable (say var) before swapping

+## Task 2 - This report, by its very length, defends itself against the risk of being read
+A function that returns the length of a string, you are not allowed to use strlen() function.